 If this is an area you want to address, consider following up with your team members for more insight, adapting the suggested wording below:

 "Some of you shared that you don’t feel engaged with the team.
 We’re going to come together to consider ways to support engagement for every team member.
 This 2.5-hour workshop will happen on [date/time/location].
 Please come prepared to make a positive contribution by thinking about what does or could make you feel committed to the success of your team at work.
 This session won’t focus on specific individuals or situations.
-It will focus on how we want to interact as a team in the future."
+It’ll focus on how we want to interact as a team in the future."

 16. People on my team recognize one another’s efforts.